Panama Hattie: Plot

 Hattie Maloney owns a night club in the Panama Canal Zone where she also performs.
 Three sailors from the S.S.
 Idaho, Skat Briggs, Windy Deegan and Woozy Hoga, ask her to sing at a party they are organizing ("Join It Right Away").
-Nick Bullet, Hattie’s fiance, is a wealthy Navy officer.
+Nick Bullet, Hattie's fiancé, is a wealthy Navy officer.
 They are about to meet his eight-year-old daughter Geraldine (Jerry), off the boat from Philadelphia.
 He tells Hattie, "My Mother Would Love You".
 Hattie, eager to make a good impression on her prospective stepdaughter, spends three weeks' wages on her elaborately frilly outfit.
 But when she arrives, Jerry makes fun of Hattie's clothing and way of speaking.
 Feeling that her marriage is off, Hattie gets drunk on rum ("I’ve still Got my Health").
 Kitty-Belle, the daughter of Admiral Whitney Randolph, wants to marry Nick, and she schemes to end his romance with Hattie.

 Florrie, a singer in the night club, develops a crush on Nick's very proper butler Vivian Budd ("Fresh as a Daisy").
-Nick’s efforts to persuade Jerry and Hattie to get along with each other finally succeed, with Jerry making the still hungover Hattie cut the bows off her dress and shoes ("Let’s Be Buddies").
-Jerry gives Hattie advice on how to behave like a lady at a party where she is to be presented to Nick’s boss, the Admiral ("I’m Throwing a Ball Tonight").
+Nick's efforts to persuade Jerry and Hattie to get along with each other finally succeed, with Jerry making the still hungover Hattie cut the bows off her dress and shoes ("Let’s Be Buddies").
+Jerry gives Hattie advice on how to behave like a lady at a party where she is to be presented to Nick's boss, the Admiral ("I’m Throwing a Ball Tonight").
 Admiral Randolph is to be presented with a cup, and his daughter Leila suggests that Hattie might present it filled with goldenrod.
 This gives Whitney hay fever; Hattie is blamed, and Nick is ordered not to marry Hattie.